jcoleman157/CyberFinal/README.md

 # CyberFinal
-This is for AMSA Senior year cyber, focus on rubber ducky attacks
+This is for AMSA Senior year cyber, focus on rubber ducky attacks, yes its because of the name